 Archive for April, 2013

-Our sweet little guest bathroom reminds me that even small seemingly “stuck” spaces can shine with a few easy upgrades, like fresh paint, a new window treatment, some art, and a few mixed and matched accessories.
+The guest bath = so much cuter.
+That sweet little space reminds me that even small seemingly “stuck” spaces can shine with a few easy upgrades, like fresh paint, a new window treatment, some art, and a few mixed and matched accessories.
 Sometimes it’s fun to embrace an old feature like vintage yellow tile (complete with a floor that looks like a scrabble board) instead of hammer-drilling it out of there.
 So stick a fork in this baby… for around $50, she’s a whole lot easier on the eyes.

 The room has this casual Anthropologie-ish vibe now, which isn’t usually something I’m very good at pulling off – so all the credit goes to the items that were already there (like the original white sink and that sweet 60’s tile).
 And it definitely didn’t hurt to add some art and a few accessories to fill the voids.
 Here’s a before shot taken from the same doorway about a week after we moved into our house: